Kitchen Drawer with Silverware

 2. Donate Unused Items

-If you have any non-expired items that you know you won’t use, consider donating them to a local food bank or soup kitchen.
-This is a great way to declutter your pantry and help those in need.
+If you have any non-expired items you know you won’t use, consider donating them to a local food bank or soup kitchen.
+This is a great way to declutter the inventory in your pantry and help those in need.
 The Pantry Needs These Simple Items

 3. Create a System

 Once you’ve done your big clean-out, it’s time to create a system to track how everything should be organized.
-There are many different options when it comes to organizing your pantry, so pick a system that works best for you and then stick with it.
-Some good options include grouping similar items together or labeling shelves according to category.
+There are many different options for organizing your pantry, so pick a system that works best for you and then stick with it.
+Some good choices include grouping similar items or using a label maker to label shelves according to category.

-I also love these OXO Containers, any size is great.
+I also love these OXO Containers—any size is great.
 I just measure where I’m going to put the containers and order the ones I need that will fit the space the best.
-Remember, my motto, buy right the first time.
+Remember, my motto is to buy right the first time for any purchase.
+Once I’ve opened a can or box, I put a bunch of food items in OXO canisters.
+It helps keep food items fresh; you can see what’s inside the clear bin, and they’re easy to open.

 4. Group Like Items Together

 The best way to organize your pantry is by grouping like items together.
-For example, keep all of your baking supplies in one area, keep all of your spices together, and place the canned goods so they can be viewed and reached easily.
-This will help you know exactly where everything is when you need it, and it will also help you keep track of what you have.
-I keep Mark’s breakfast cereal in these containers in a cupboard.
-These are 8-quart Commercial Rubbermaid Containers with Lids
+For example, keep all of your baking supplies and spices in one area together, and place the canned goods so they can be viewed and reached easily.
+This will help you know exactly where everything is when you need it and keep track of what you have.
+I keep Mark’s breakfast cereal in these Rubbermaid Containers and Rubbermaid Lids.

 5. Use Containers

-Using containers is also a great way to organize your pantry.
-This will help keep everything neat and tidy, and it will also help you see exactly what you have.
-You can use bins, baskets, or even mason jars to store your food.
-If the containers are also somewhat airtight then you’ll find the foods will last longer.
+Organizing your pantry with containers is also a great idea.
+This will help keep everything neat and tidy and help you see exactly what you have.
+You can store dry goods in baskets, storage bins, or mason glass jars.
+If the containers are also somewhat airtight, the food will last longer.

 6. Label Everything

 Be sure to label everything in your pantry so that you know exactly what it is.
 This will help you find things quickly, and it will also help you keep track of your food.
-You can use labels, tags, or even chalkboard paint to label your shelves or the storage containers themselves.
+You can label your shelves or storage containers using labels, tags, or chalkboard paint.
 Food Storage Containers I Recommend

-I use this label machine, I LOVE it!
+I use this label machine, and I LOVE it!
 Label Machine

 7. Keep It Clean

 Be sure to keep your pantry clean and free of food debris.
-This will help keep bugs and rodents away, and it will also make it easier for you to find what you need.
-Be sure to sweep or vacuum your pantry regularly, and wipe down your shelves as needed.
-58 Frugal Kitchen and Pantry Items You Need
+This will help keep bugs and rodents away and make it easier for you to find what you need.
+Be sure to sweep or vacuum your pantry regularly and wipe down your shelves as needed.
+58 Frugal Kitchen and Pantry Items You Need If you find piles of stuff on your countertop or in a drawer, it’s time to find a place that’s useful for those items to see and have access to.

-When you’re grocery shopping, be sure to shop based on the pantry size you have.
-This means that you should only buy items that you know you will use, and that will fit in your pantry.
-Don’t buy more than you need, and be sure to use up what you have before buying more.
-What You Need In Your Food Pantry
+When you’re at the grocery store, be sure to shop based on your pantry size.
+This means you should only buy items you know you will use before the expiration date that will fit in your pantry storage space.
+Don’t buy more than you need; be sure to use up what you have before buying more.
+What You Need In Your Food Pantry.
+IDesign Plastic Dividers

 9. Keep Your Stockpile Elsewhere

-If you have a stockpile of non-perishable food, be sure to keep it in a separate area from your pantry.
+If you have a stockpile of non-perishable food, keep it in a separate area from your pantry.
 This will help you save space, and it will also help you stay organized.
-You can keep your stockpile in a basement, garage, or even in a storage unit.
+You can keep your stockpile in a basement if it is cool and dry.
+Items like Dutch ovens, solar ovens, and paper goods can be stored in the garage or enclosed shelving in the carport.
 30 Survival Foods to Stockpile for Any Disaster

 10. Keep a List

 Having a list of everything in your pantry can be helpful.
-You can write down exactly what is in each container and how much you have, or you can keep track of expiration dates.
+You can write down exactly what is in each container and decanter and how much you have, or you can keep track of expiration dates.
 This will help you keep on top of things and make sure nothing goes to waste.
-Make sure you have the staples that make for healthy foods and easier meal planning and prep, like flour, sugar, rice, pasta, canned goods, and other things your family enjoys on a regular basis.
+Make sure you have the staples that make for healthy foods and easier meal planning and prep, like flour, sugar, rice, pasta, canned goods, and other things your family enjoys regularly.

 What can you do if you have a small pantry?